Higher National Diploma (HND) Engineering

 Students will have access to the relevant software such as Matlab, Multisim, AutoCAD, Solidworks, etc.

-Tutors bring a wealth of knowledge and experience from a range of engineering sectors; however as the majority of students are employed by a broad range of engineering and manufacturing companies tutors have designed the programme to maximise the opportunity for students to share their industry sector experiences.
+Tutors bring a wealth of knowledge and experience from a range of engineering sectors; however as the majority of students are employed by a broad range of engineering and manufacturing companies, tutors have designed the programme to maximise the opportunity for students to share their industry sector experiences.
 This benefits both students and tutors by the sharing of a broad range of current industry practices and technologies.

 The mandatory elements of the course provide students with core engineering knowledge, skills and techniques which all engineers require, irrespective of current or future specialism; such as further engineering maths, further engineering science principles, research and management skills.
-Specialist units have been selected to reflect regional engineering & manufacturing employer skills requirements (as much as possible), whether following the ‘general multi-skill’ pathway or the ‘electrical electronic’ pathway.
+Specialist units have been selected to reflect regional engineering and manufacturing employer skills requirements (as much as possible), whether following the ‘general multi-skill’ pathway or the ‘electrical electronic’ pathway.
 The units and assignments have been designed to help students progress and be successful across a broad range of careers in engineering.

 The unit combination gives students a broad experience of engineering disciplines relevant to both regional and national engineering employers, with the purpose of matching engineering skills demands.
-The intention is that students will gain a wide range of sector knowledge tied to practical skills gained in research, self-study, directed study and workplace activities (hence the need for ‘full time’ students to have a work placement).
+The intention is that students will gain a wide range of sector knowledge tied to practical skills gained in research, self-study, directed study and workplace activities (hence the need for ‘full-time’ students to have a work placement).
 Please note that specialist units are subject to change.

 No additional costs expected for this course.